neha-kay/Kiko-plus/_posts/2017-06-02-thoughts-on-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 For iOS listeners, [this guide](http://www.everythingicafe.com/listen-to-podcasts-on-iphone/){{:target=":_blank"}} will get you going in about 30 minutes.
 Podcasts integrate seamlessly with the iTunes store and the Apple podcasts app, so listening to podcasts is a simple matter of downloading the podcast in the iTunes store and syncing your device, much like iTunes music.

 For Android listeners, there are a number of apps to choose from – some paid, some free.
 A popular free app is Stitcher, with a guide on getting started [here](http://jeremymccommons.com/business/learn-faster-8-simple-steps-for-stitcher-radio/){:target=":_blank"}.

-## 2. Read Saved Articles Via Pocket

-Have you ever found an article which you’ve wanted to read but didn’t have the time to do so right then?

-….introducing Pocket!
-It allows you to save articles via a Google Chrome / Safari extension and download those articles to your phone/device for offline reading.
-That way, in those pockets of awkward time, in line to get food or on the subway, or at the doctor’s office, you can easily read the articles you’ve saved to Pocket, which will appear, automatically downloaded for you.

-Usually, when I’m doing work on my desktop and come across articles, I’ll save them to Pocket and overtime, the articles accumulate, such that the app becomes a personally curated magazine.
-Better yet, the app analyzes your selections and, based on similar users, suggests articles for you.

-### Time Required

-Literally all you need to do is download the app and save a few articles for later.

-<h2> 3.
-Maintaining a <i>Things I Learned</i> List </h2>

-By reflecting at the end of the day, what you've learned earlier, you'll force yourself to remember and notice 'learned lessons' of the day - both when writing it down and during the day.

-### Time Required

-10 minutes a day and the ability to keep doing it and make it a long-standing habit -- *that's* the hardest part.
-A good way of making it a long-standing habit is to pair it with another routine -- for example, pairing it with your bedtime routine.

 ## 3. Listen to Audiobooks